Play Audio

 If you're the lucky recipient of a spectacular Valentine's Day gift, it might be tempting to show it off.
 But consider the feelings of your coworkers – not everyone might be having a grand romantic day.
 Keeping your celebrations modest ensures no one feels left out.

-• Don’t be the office Valentine's Grinch
+Don’t Be the Valentine’s Day Grinch

 Not everyone is a Valentine's Day enthusiast, and that's totally fine.
 But if you're not a fan, try not to dampen the spirits of those who are.
 You can keep your personal views low-key without being the downer in the Valentine's Day office buzz.